upbound/configuration-aws-network/README.md

 - **CompositeResourceDefinition (XRD):** Defines the API's structure.
 - **Composition(s):** Implements the API by orchestrating a set of Crossplane managed resources.

-In this specific configuration, the [EKS] API contains:
+In this specific configuration, the AWS Network API contains:

 - **an [](/apis/definition.yaml) custom resource type.**
 - **Composition of the [] resources:** Configured in [/apis/composition.yaml](/apis/composition.yaml), it provisions an [] and resources in the `upbound-system` namespace.